5amron/assembly-version-AES-algorithm/README.md

 of course the assembly code of this popular algorithm is faster and can reduse the time. nasm compiler is suitable for all assembly codes i use.

+codes have been tested and the .exe file is the result that works!

 samanSadeghyan
 samronsadeghyan@gmail.com